Session Facade Pattern in Java: Simplifying Complex System Interfaces

 Programmatic Example of Session Facade Pattern in Java

-The Session Facade design pattern is a structural design pattern that provides a simplified interface to a set of complex subsystems, reducing the complexity for the client.
-This pattern is particularly useful in situations where the client needs to interact with multiple services or systems but doesn’t need to know the internal workings of each service.
+The Session Facade pattern is a structural design pattern that provides a simplified interface to complex subsystems, making the system easier for clients to interact with.
+It is especially useful when a client needs access to multiple underlying services without needing to understand their internal complexities.

 Example Scenario: